Core-Elements for Large-Scale Least Squares Estimation: Simulation Studies

-As can be observed from Table~\ref{tab:time_simu}, all of these estimates are more efficient than the full sample OLS estimate.
-Among these methods, BLEV and SLEV spend longer CPU time, because they require the calculation of singular value decomposition of the full predictor matrix.
-We also observe that the proposed CORE and MOM-CORE approaches only require longer times than the UNIF method in almost all circumstances.
-In addition, their superiority in computation becomes more prominent when $n$ is much larger than $p$, which is exactly the most suitable situation for taking advantage of subsampling.
+Notably, the proposed core-elements approach only requires a longer time than UNIF and DOUBLY, while being faster than other competitors in almost all circumstances.
+In addition, its superiority in computation becomes more prominent when $n$ is much larger than $p$, which is exactly the most suitable situation for taking advantage of subsampling.